-The CARE Fund seeks to cultivate national philanthropic partnerships to support our hurricane recovery and resiliency strategy.
-As a community-centric nonprofit serving disproportionately poor, under-served American residents, St. Croix Foundation is leading our community through recovery, grounded by our commitment to social equity.
+The CARE Fund seeks to adjoin local, regional, national and international philanthropic partners in support of our disaster relief and resiliency strategies in response to the COVID19 Global Pandemic.
+As a community-based foundation serving disproportionately vulnerable, under-served American residents in the U.S. Caribbean, St. Croix Foundation is leading our community through a progressive and proactive approach to philanthropy grounded by a commitment to social equity and self-sufficiency.

-Through the CARE Fund, St. Croix Foundation will support immediate and long-term work in the following areas: Coordination and Direct Support of Front-line Relief Efforts, Data Collection and Strategic Recovery, Grantmaking and Direct Support for Local Nonprofit Organizations, Operational Capacity Building + Disaster Recovery Staff, Architectural Audits, Sustainable Rebuilding, as well as Resiliency and Preparedness Planning (food security, public safety, communications).
+Through the CARE Fund, St. Croix Foundation will support immediate and long-term work in the following areas: Coordination and Direct Support of Front-line Relief Efforts, Data Collection and Strategic Recovery, Grantmaking and Direct Support for Local Nonprofit Organizations, Operational Capacity Building + Disaster Recovery Staffing, as well as Community Resilience, Preparedness and Planning (to include food security, public health and social services).

 The CARE Fund will build a national model of self-sufficient and sustainable community (re)development.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 One Year of Work After the Storms: CARE Fund